payoh/ruby-client-directkit-string/README.md

 ```

-Please refer to the Lemonway documentation for the complete list of methods and their parameters, or query https://ws.lemonway.fr/mb/[YOUR_LEMONWAY_NAME]/dev/directkit/service.asmx if Lemonway has provided you a development account
+Please refer to the Payoh documentation for the complete list of methods and their parameters, or query https://ws.payoh.fr/mb/[YOUR_LEMONWAY_NAME]/dev/directkit/service.asmx if Payoh has provided you a development account

 ## Contributing